KristiforMilchev/LInksync-Cold-Storage-Wallet/README.md

 Now, try opening the package file again to install the app.
 You should see a dialog similar to the following, with the Publisher correctly displayed:

+Installation on Linux:

+Extract the Linux_1.0.0.1 contents into a folder

+Add all dependencies -> sudo apt install npm  (Or your choice of a package manager)

+chmod +x wallet.sh

+./wallet.sh

+Installation OSX:

+Extract the content of osx_x64

+chmod +x LInksync-Cold-Storage-Wallet

+./LInksync-Cold-Storage-Wallet

 ![](https://docs.microsoft.com/en-us/dotnet/maui/windows/deployment/media/overview/install-trusted.png)

 If you find my software beneficial, please consider buying me a coffee.
 Thanks!